Borodin-Okounkov formula, string equation and topological solutions of Drinfeld-Sokolov hierarchies: String equation for Drinfeld--Sokolov hierarchies

-For Drinfeld--Sokolov hierarchies, there are several definitions of tau functions with different methods.
-Here let us quote the one given in \cite{WuVir}. \begin{dfn} Given a solution of of the Drinfeld--Sokolov hierarchy \eqref{Lt2} (or equivalently \eqref{Tat}), the tau function $\tau_{\Ta}(\bt)$ is defined by
+Based on this fact, the tau function of Drinfeld--Sokolov hierarchy was introduced in \cite{WuVir} (cf. \cite{HM, Mi} and references therein) as follows. \begin{dfn} Given a solution $\Ta$ of the Drinfeld--Sokolov hierarchy \eqref{Tat} (or equivalently $q$ of \eqref{Lt2}), the tau function $\tau (\bt)$, with $\bt$ being the set of the parameters $\{t_j \mid j \in \mathscr{E}_{>0}\}$, is defined by

-where the subscript ``$c$'' means the coordinate related to $c$ with respect to the following decomposition of the Cartan subalgebra of $\fg$: